tipoqueno/information-architecture/README.md

 - [The Ultimate Guide to Information Architecture](https://www.webdesignerdepot.com/2015/02/the-ultimate-guide-to-information-architecture/) *Cameron Chapman* - While not every project can have a dedicated IA, understanding the basic principles behind good information architecture can go a long way toward making sure your site’s content is as easy to access and use as possible.

+- [What is Information Architecture?](https://www.optimalworkshop.com/guides/what-is-information-architecture) *Optimal Workshop* - What is it?
+How do you find it?
+How do you research it?
+And how do you create it?
+We’ve compiled an extensive directory where you can find authoritative content from information architects all over the world.

 <sup>[back to table of contents](#table-of-contents)</sup>